NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-interactions/readme.md

 #DW copy_out source=$DW_JOB_fast_storage/data destination=/lus/backup/johndoe/very_important_data profile=no-xattr
 ```

 This set of directives makes use of a persistent storage allocation and a job storage allocation.
 There are two `copy_in` directives, one that copies data from the global lustre file system to the job allocation, and another that copies data from the persistent allocation to the job allocation.
-These copies do not occur in a guaranteed order.
+These copies do not occur in a deterministic order.
 The `copy_out` directive occurs after the application has exited, and copies data from the Rabbit job storage to a global lustre file system.

 ### container